Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 Public cloud environments use infrastructure operated by external cloud providers such as Amazon Web Services, Microsoft Azure, and Google Cloud, where computing resources, storage systems, and networking services are delivered through shared cloud platforms.

-This model is commonly used for customer-facing platforms, enterprise web applications built using modern cloud-native architectures, analytics environments, and other systems that require large computing capacity.
+This model is commonly used for customer-facing platforms, enterprise web applications, analytics environments, and other systems that require large computing capacity, supported by efficient traffic distribution and system reliability mechanisms.

 Private cloud environments are designed for a single organization and operate on dedicated infrastructure.